This two-year fellowship involves both abdominal imaging and interventional radiology.

 The noninvasive cardiovascular imaging fellowship trains board-certified or board-eligible radiologists or cardiologists to independently run or develop a state-of-the-art clinical cardiac imaging service and to conduct independent cardiac imaging research.

 The Webster Center for Advanced Research and Education in Radiation offers national and international visiting fellowships for radiologists and technologists interested in CT radiation dose as it pertains to daily clinical practice.

 The one-year emergency radiology fellowship provides exposure to imaging in both traumatic and non-traumatic emergency situations in a level-1 trauma center.

-The International Visiting Fellowships provide comprehensive, individualized exposure to state-of-the-art imaging and intervention in an academic setting.
+The International and National Observer Fellowships provide comprehensive, individualized exposure to state-of-the-art imaging and intervention in an academic setting.

 The Interventional Neuroradiology | Endovascular Neurosurgery Fellowship provides two years of graduated training, focusing on the use of clinical evaluation and diagnostic imaging to develop therapeutic decision-making, post-procedure care and research.